5 Tips On Buying Distressed Businesses

 However, that’s not always going to happen.
 This is why you must always keep the premise of caveat emptor in mind.
 This is a Latin phrase that roughly translates to ‘buyer beware’.

 As a buyer, you need to inform yourself as much as possible before entering into a transaction.
 This is where your due diligence plays an important role.
 The onus is on you to learn as much as possible about the business before you buy it.
+If you’d like to find out more read our article for tips on buying an existing business.

 The key here is that you minimise the risk that you face before any purchase.
 In some cases, you’ll create a special purpose vehicle instead of stepping in and taking over directly.